andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 3. Object-Oriented Domain-Driven Analysis and Design

+Based on this analytical starting point, the areas of responsibility are sharply delineated from one another.
+This separation is physically manifested in the code through the top-level package structure—analogous to dividing a story into logical chapters:

+**Booking (User Interface):** Encompasses the logic for user interaction and reservation scheduling.
+* Package: `booking/`

+**Payment (PayPal/Stripe):** Encapsulates exclusively the logic for financial transactions and their security.
+* Package: `payment/`

+**Customer (Database):** Focuses on the management of renter profiles and relationship management.
+* Package: `customer/`

+**Car Pool (Inventory):** Manages the entire lifecycle of the physical vehicles.
+* Package: `carpool/`

 ### 3.1.
 Project Packaging

 The packages of an object-oriented system are based on clear OO-Design principles.
 There are **no layers** in the traditional sense of Clean Architecture or DDD.
 Instead, **packages are hierarchically organized** according to domain concepts.